-It is an obligation of all members which are the POCs for their economy to ensure that their contact details are kept up-to-date.
-The POCs are listed at the APCERT secure website.
-Changes to the POCs details should be submitted to the Secretariat.
+It is the obligation of all members to ensure that their PoC details are kept upto-date.
+The contact details for each member are listed at the APCERT website.
+Changes to contact details should be submitted to the Secretariat.

 For further information about these procedures see: